-Profiled by Plantlife, the national wildflower conservation charity, in 2009 when, “on the brink”.
+Profiled by Plantlife, the national wildflower conservation charity, when “on the brink”.

-- Deptford Pinks can thrive in “disturbed”, rough or sandy soil.
+Deptford Pinks can thrive in “disturbed”, rough, rocky, stony or sandy soil.

 Established plants measure approximately 32 centimetres/13 inches in height and cover a dinner plate sized patch of ground.

 Parent plant can produce babies the following year without any gardening intervention!
 These appear up to 3 metres from original in more exposed patches as well as nestling close to other small bushes and plants.